 The mission of the Library and Information Science Department is to provide a meaningful educational experience that meets current and emerging library, information and technology needs, and prepares students for productive roles in a variety of continually evolving information environments, or to continue their education at four-year institutions.
-The department also provides basic library skills and information literacy training for CSI students in general, and provides training, consulting, professional development, and continuing education opportunities for library and information service professionals in the area.
+The department also provides basic library skills and information literacy training for CSI students in general.

 - Responsiveness to our students’ needs

 - Lifelong learning

 - Intellectual freedom

 - Creativity and flexibility

 The Library and Information Science Department envisions a society where all individuals, regardless of location, economic status, language, age, or any other factor, are able to freely and easily access, retrieve, and use information and knowledge to empower them to lead full and productive lives.

 The department is committed to excellence in service that supports the mission of the College, as well as encourages and supports lifelong learning.

 - We will anticipate and respond to the diverse and ever-changing needs of our students

 - We will provide an educational experience that is relevant in the rapidly evolving information age